jacobcmurphy/elevators/README.md

 Elevator Logic Design
 =====================
-My approach believes that a Building and its ElevatorController should control the logic of how the elevators move.
+My approach believes that a Building the ElevatorController it creates should control the logic of how the elevators move.
 This allows for more intelligent direction decisions since elevators are not operating entirely independently.
 The general idea of the